mathalro/mathalro/README.md

 **Studying**

 I have started programming and became passionate by it in my teenager, when I was 16.
-Not satisfied with my learning curve, I started Computer Engineering in CEFET-MG where the more important thing for an engineer, *solve problems*.
+Not satisfied with my learning curve, I started Computer Engineering in CEFET-MG where I learned the more important thing for an engineer, *solve problems*.
 Because some good results in CEFET-MG, I also could study a period in Portugal in the University of Porto.
+And of course, I keep studying and learning everyday.

 * Data Structures and Algorithms, Design Patterns, Operational Systems, Compilers, Distributted Systems, ~~C, C++, Pyton, Machine Learning, OpenGL~~.